Network-Sec/CC-Search/README.md

 ### cluster.idx
 Example content of one index.
 On the left are `ip addresses` in the beginning and `domain names` on the bottom half.
 The domain names are `reversed`, beginning with the `TLD`.

+After that is the URL followed by the offsets - these are the addresses where the actual data is found.

 ```
 83,228,179,1)/wordpress/index.php/2023/05/22/22052566 20230601095112	cdx-00000.gz	18332338	207996	95
 87,109,106,89)/eshop/robots.txt 20230601225058	cdx-00000.gz	18540334	188971	96